All posts

 What is the fastest way to build a ChatGPT App?

-Install sunpeak globally with "pnpm add -g sunpeak", scaffold a project with "sunpeak new", then run "sunpeak dev" to get a local inspector at localhost:3000 and an MCP server at localhost:8000 with hot reload.
+Run "npx sunpeak new" to scaffold a project, then run "pnpm dev" to get a local inspector at localhost:3000 and an MCP server at localhost:8000 with hot reload.
 You can have a working ChatGPT App running locally in under two minutes.

 Do I need a paid ChatGPT subscription to develop ChatGPT Apps?

 No. You can build and test ChatGPT Apps locally without any ChatGPT account using a local MCP Apps inspector like sunpeak's.
-A paid ChatGPT Plus, Team, Business, or Enterprise subscription with developer mode enabled is only needed when you want to connect your app to the real ChatGPT for live testing.
+A ChatGPT account with developer mode enabled is only needed when you want to connect your app to the real ChatGPT for live testing.
+ChatGPT Apps are available to users on Free, Go, Plus, Pro, Business, Enterprise, and Edu plans.

 What are ChatGPT Apps built on?

-ChatGPT Apps are built on the MCP Apps protocol, an extension of the Model Context Protocol (MCP) co-developed by Anthropic and OpenAI.
+ChatGPT Apps are built on the MCP Apps protocol, the first official extension to the Model Context Protocol (MCP).
 Your app is an MCP server that declares tools (actions the AI can call) and resources (UI views rendered in sandboxed iframes).
-ChatGPT also supports its own Apps SDK, and the two approaches have converged around the open MCP Apps standard.
+ChatGPT also supports its own Apps SDK, and the two approaches share the same underlying MCP Apps standard.

 How do I connect my ChatGPT App to the real ChatGPT for testing?

-Run your MCP server locally, create a tunnel with ngrok (ngrok http 8000), then add the ngrok URL with /mcp path in ChatGPT under Settings > Connectors > Create.
-This requires a paid ChatGPT account with developer mode enabled under Settings > Apps & Connectors > Advanced settings.
+Run your MCP server locally, create a tunnel with ngrok (ngrok http 8000), then add the ngrok URL with /mcp path in ChatGPT.
+Go to Settings > Apps & Connectors > Advanced settings to enable developer mode, then go to Settings > Connectors > Create and enter your server URL.

 What display modes do ChatGPT Apps support?

 ChatGPT Apps support three display modes: inline (renders within the conversation flow), picture-in-picture or PiP (a floating panel), and fullscreen (takes over the chat area).
-You set the display mode in your tool definition, and it controls how your app's UI appears to the user.
+You set the display mode in your tool definition, and apps can also request display mode transitions at runtime.

 How do I submit my ChatGPT App to the App Directory?

-You need a verified OpenAI developer account.
-Submit through the OpenAI Developer Platform with your MCP server URL, testing guidelines, directory metadata (name, description, icon), and country availability settings.
-Apps go through an approval process before appearing in the directory at chatgpt.com/apps.
+You need a verified OpenAI developer account with the Owner role in your organization.
+Submit through the OpenAI Developer Platform with your publicly accessible MCP server URL, app metadata (name, description, logo, screenshots), test prompts with expected responses, a privacy policy URL, and CSP configuration.
+Apps go through automated scans and manual review before appearing in the directory.

 Can I build one app that works in both ChatGPT and Claude?

 Yes.
 Because ChatGPT Apps use the MCP Apps protocol, the same MCP server and UI resources work in any host that supports MCP Apps.
-As of March 2026, that includes ChatGPT, Claude (via Connectors), Claude Desktop, VS Code GitHub Copilot, Goose, Postman, and MCPJam. sunpeak makes cross-host development easier by letting you test in multiple host inspectors from one codebase.
+As of April 2026, that includes ChatGPT, Claude, Claude Desktop, VS Code GitHub Copilot, Goose, Postman, and MCPJam. sunpeak makes cross-host development easier by letting you test in multiple host inspectors from one codebase.

 What is sunpeak and why should I use it for ChatGPT App development?

 sunpeak is an open-source MCP App framework that works as a ChatGPT App framework and Claude Connector framework.
-It gives you a local inspector that replicates the ChatGPT and Claude runtimes, a hot-reloading MCP server, pre-built UI components, Vitest and Playwright testing support, and CLI tools for building and deploying apps.
+It gives you a local inspector that replicates the ChatGPT and Claude runtimes, a hot-reloading MCP server, pre-built UI components, a built-in testing framework, and CLI tools for building and deploying apps.
 It saves you from needing a paid ChatGPT account during development and protects you from the manual refresh cycle of testing in the real ChatGPT.